Dotbnetcsharp/Dotnet/README.md

+The index count refers only to index-based results and does not apply to direct document fetches.
+Since the address '12493 JOHN ARTHUR' was an exact match from typeahead, it returned exact match results.
+Therefore, the document was fetched directly from the stored procedure.

 > "The index count refers only to index-based results and does not apply to direct document results.
 Since the address '1238 John Rather' was an exact match during typeahead (FAD), it did not return any index-based results.
 Instead, the document was fetched directly from the stored procedure."